-- Purchase Orders are raised for all Contract related purchases over \$2000, and Consultancy Engagements.
-Some purchases are exempted by the Chief Financial Officer and are also listed under Strategic Procurement on Council's intranet; - Purchase Orders are raised before invoices are received; - Consultant Engagement forms are completed and attached to Purchase Requisitions for all Consultancies.
-If greater than \$20,000 a copy of the form must be forwarded to Strategic Procurement; - Revised estimates for Schedule of Rates contracts with an estimated annual expenditure must be approved by a Group A Officer of the Schedule of

-Miscellaneous Sub Delegations.
-Note: Contracts with estimated annual expenditure do not constitute approval to commit expenditure to this level, as each engagement requires delegate approval;

-- More than one officer is responsible for a commitment or payment transaction; - Transparency in the Procurement process; - A clearly documented audit trail exists for Procurement activities; - Appropriate authorisations are obtained and documented; - Systems are in place for appropriate monitoring and performance measurement; - Conflict of Interest and Confidentiality declarations are obtained by all involved; and - Amendments to the Procurement Policy can only be made following resolution of Council.
+- Consultant Engagement forms are completed and attached to Purchase Requisitions for all Consultancy services.
+If greater than \$20,000 a copy of the formmust be forwarded to Strategic Procurement; - Revised estimates for Schedule of Rates contracts with an estimated annual expenditure must be approved by a Group A Officer.
+Note: Contracts with estimated annual expenditure do not constitute approval to commit expenditure to this level, as each engagement requires delegate approval; - More than one officer is responsible for a commitment or payment transaction; - Transparency in the Procurement process; - A clearly documented audit trail exists for Procurement activities; - Appropriate authorisations are obtained and documented; - Systems are in place for appropriate monitoring and performance measurement; - Conflict of Interest and Confidentiality declarations are obtained by staff involved in tenders; and - Amendments to the Procurement Policy can only be made following resolution of Council.